IanaraFer/dataSite/BUSINESS_CARD.md

 ### 💬 **What Our Customers Say**

-*"DataSight AI helped us identify a 23% increase in customer lifetime value within our premium segment.
+*"DataSiteAI helped us identify a 23% increase in customer lifetime value within our premium segment.
 The insights were actionable and easy to understand."*
 **— Sarah Johnson, COO, RetailMax**

 *"We reduced our fraud detection time from days to minutes.
 The AI flagged patterns we never would have caught manually."*